-\paragraph{Structural Causal Model.} From the data generative mechanism point of view, the DAG $\mathbf{g}$ on $\mathbf{X_V}$ matches a set of \emph{structural equations}:

-where $f_i$'s are (potentially nonlinear) causal mechanisms that remain invariant when intervening on any variable $X_j \neq X_i$. $\epsilon_i$'s are exogenous noise variables with arbitrary distribution that are mutually independent, i.e $\epsilon_i \independent \epsilon_j \forall i\neq j$. \eqref{eq:scm} represents the conditional distributions in a Causal Bayesian Network and can additionally reveal the effect of interventions if the mechanisms are known.
-These equations along with the DAG $\mathbf{g}$ is known as the structural causal model (SCM).
+where $f_i$'s are (potentially nonlinear) causal mechanisms that remain invariant when intervening on any variable $X_j \neq X_i$. $\epsilon_i$'s are exogenous noise variables with arbitrary distribution that are mutually independent, i.e $\epsilon_i \independent \epsilon_j \forall i\neq j$. \eqref{eq:scm} represents the conditional distributions in a Causal Bayesian Network and can additionally reveal the effect of interventions if the mechanisms are known~\citep{peters2017elements,pearl2009causality}.
+These equations together form the structural causal model (SCM), with an associated DAG $\mathbf{g}$.
 Though the mechanisms $f$ can be nonparametric in the general case, we assume that there exists a parametric approximation to these mechanisms with parameters $\bgamma\in \Gamma$.
-In the case of linear SCMs, $\bgamma$ then corresponds to weights of the edges in $E$.
-In the nonlinear case, they could represent the parameters of a nonlinear function that parameterises the mean of a Gaussian distribution.
+In the case of linear SCMs, $\bgamma$ corresponds to the weights of the edges in $E$.
+In the nonlinear case, they could represent the parameters of a nonlinear function that parameterizes the mean of a Gaussian distribution.

-A common form of \eqref{eq:scm} corresponds to additive noise variables with Gaussian density called additive noise models (ANM)\footnote{ANM's can have noise variables that are non-Gaussian as well, but we restrict our exposition to the Gaussian case.}:
+A common form of \eqref{eq:scm} corresponds to Gaussian additive noise models (ANM)\footnote{ANM's can have noise variables that are non-Gaussian as well, but we restrict our exposition to the Gaussian case.}: